 43. Oktoberfest, the largest and most popular festival in the world that actually starts in September, originated from the horse races that culminated the wedding festivities of King Ludwig I and Princess Therese of Saxony-Hildburghausen in 1810.
 The horse races were eventually replaced by agricultural shows.

 44. When ordering beer, showing the thumb means one beer; the index finger means two, and so on.
-This follows the Western European style of finger counting.
+This follows the Western European style of finger counting and is handy to know if you plan to go living in Germany.

 45. The beginning of the Christmas tree (Tannenbaum) tradition is credited to Martin Luther who founded the Protestant Reformation.